 International student admissions process

-- Complete the International Student Pre-Application.
-If the TOEFL Jr score is not already submitted on this form, proceed to Step 2.
+- Complete the International Student Pre-Application (see link).
+If the TOEFL Jr score is already submitted on this form, proceed to Part Two.

 - Submit a recent Test of English as a Foreign Language (TOEFL or TOEFL Jr for student under 17 years of age).
 The required minimum TOEFL Jr score is 800 for students entering grade 9.
 Students entering grades 7 or 8 do not have a required score but should be proficient in English.
 The school code for Wellington is 2221.
 Secondary Level English Proficiency Test (SLEP) will be accepted if the student has already taken the SLEP test.